Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Pain, numbness, or tingling in the hands or feet

 Some side effects may not go away after treatment.
-For example, some medicines may damage the heart or other organs, or may affect your fertility.
-Doctors try to limit this damage by watching the doses of chemotherapy carefully.
-Some medicines may raise your risk of having other types of cancer later on.
+For instance, some medicines may damage the heart or other organs, or they may affect your fertility.
+Healthcare providers try to limit this damage by doing tests to closely watch the way your body responds to chemo.
+Some chemo medicines may raise your risk of having other types of cancer later on.
 These risks need to be weighed against the benefits these medicines provide in treating your ALL.

 Working with your healthcare provider

-Talk with your healthcare providers about what signs to look for, and when to call them.
-Make sure you know what number to call with questions, even on evenings and weekends.
+Talk with your healthcare providers about what signs to look for and when to call them.
+Make sure you know what number to call with problems or questions, even on evenings and weekends.

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your medical team to make a plan to manage your side effects.